asimanj42/announcement-app/README.md

 - **Java** : The application is developed in the Java programming language.
 - **Spring Boot** : Utilized for rapid and straightforward application development.
-- **Spring Security** : Used for user authentication and authorization.
 - **Spring Data** : Employed for database operations.
 - **Spring Security** : Integrated for user authentication and authorization.
 - **JWT (JSON Web Token)** : Used for secure identity verification.